ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 5. Once in the web directory, run the program:

-    1. To run the program on Windows, write following command:
+    1. To run the program on Windows, write following command :
-    `$env:ASPNETCORE_ENVIRONMENT= "Development"`
+    `&{ $env:ASPNETCORE_ENVIRONMENT = "Development"; dotnet run}`

-    2. To run the program on MacOS, write following command:
+    2. To run the program on MacOS and Linux, write following command:
     `ASPNETCORE_ENVIRONMENT=Development dotnet run`

 Once the build has finished, this line should be visible containing a link to the localhost: